-As we’ve all become familiar with by now, there has been a growing trend towards sustainable, ethical, and Fair Trade products such as coffee, cocoa, bananas, and other agricultural goods.
+There has been a growing trend towards sustainable, ethical, and Fair Trade products such as coffee, cocoa, bananas, and other agricultural goods.
 The U.S. sales of such products have an annual growth rate in the double-digits.
 Social enterprises that can do good while they make money are really catching on in popularity.
 Here is a look at social enterprise examples in the wine industry.

 Opportunity For Wine Selection To Create Powerful Change